MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-aad-connect-objects-attributes.md

 ### Basic steps to troubleshoot ThumbnailPhoto

-1. Use a tool such as [AD Photo Edit](http://www.cjwdev.com/Software/ADPhotoEdit/Info.html)  or similar to make sure that the image is correctly stored in AD and doesn't exceed the size limit of 100 KB.
+1. Make sure that the image is correctly stored in AD and doesn't exceed the size limit of 100 KB.

 2. Check the image in the Accounts Portal or use **Get-AzureADUserThumbnailPhoto** because these methods read the **ThumbnailPhoto** directly from Azure AD.